fanil-z/islam-wiki/islam-wiki/hugo-docs/content/en/docs/wiki/islam-wiki.md

 </summary>

 * 644-650 Muslims conquer Cyprus, Tripoli in North Africa and establish Muslim rule in Afghanistan and Sind.
-* 650 Uthman orders the establishment of one "true" Quran while destroying the others.
+* 650 Uthman orders the establishment of one "true" Quran while destroying other variations.
 * 656 Caliph Uthman is assassinated by malcontent Muslims soldiers, who acclaim Ali ibn Abu Talib as the new caliph, but not all accept Ali's rule.

 Uthman (Arabic: عثمان, romanized: ʿUthmān; c.
 576 or 579 – June 656), also spelled Osman, was the third Rashidun caliph, ruling from November 644 until his assassination.
 He ruled for twelve years, the longest of all Rashidun caliphs, and during his reign, the Rashidun Caliphate reached its greatest extent.
 He is known for having ordered the compilation of the first standard version of the Quran.